 - Learning and adaptation improved during the seven years studied.
 The GFF was constantly changing, responding to gaps identified and adjusting, as needed.
 The GFF also invested in stronger data platforms and evaluations.

 - With donor funding shrinking, the GFF is more vital than ever.
-Now is the time to accelerate efforts that work with and strengthen country capacity to lead through inclusive platforms addressing power imbalances, secure fair long-term financing, and ensure independent accountability.
+Now is the time to accelerate efforts to strengthen country leadership and enable inclusive platforms that address power imbalances, secure fair long-term financing, and ensure independent accountability.

 Download a policy brief with key findings from the supplement.